MrMijagi/teaching-tech-summary/README.md

 print(total)
 ```

 After this code, some incorrectly believe that the value of `total` will be 90 rather than 75.
-Other misconceptions inclue:
+Other misconceptions include:

 * A variable holds the history of the values it has been assigned, i.e. it remembers what its value used to be.
 * Two objects with the same value for a `name` or `id` attribute are guaranteed to be the same object.